Simmonds scores 2 goals to lead Flyers past Avalanche 4-0

+PHILADELPHIA (AP) -- The Flyers were thrilled to finally see the puck go in the net.

-PHILADELPHIA (AP) -- Wayne Simmonds scored a pair of first-period goals, Steve Mason made 32 saves and the Philadelphia Flyers snapped out of an offensive funk with a 4-0 victory over the Colorado Avalanche on Tuesday night.
+Wayne Simmonds scored a pair of first-period goals, Steve Mason made 33 saves and the Philadelphia Flyers snapped out of an offensive funk with a 4-0 victory over the Colorado Avalanche on Tuesday night.

 Jakub Voracek and Jordan Weal also scored for the Flyers, who won for just the third time in their past 10.
 Philadelphia had just eight goals in those seven losses.